sumatrapdfreader/sumatrapdf/mupdf/android/ReadMe.txt

 6) Now we are ready to build mupdf for Android.
 Check out a copy of MuPDF (but you've done that already, cos you're reading this, right?).

+7) You will also need a copy of mupdf-thirdparty.zip (see the source code link on http://mupdf.com/).
+Unpack the contents of this into a 'thirdparty' directory created within the mupdf directory (i.e. at the same level as fitz, pdf, android etc).

+8) Finally, you will need a copy of a 'generated' directory.
+This is not currently available to download.
+The easiest way to obtain this is to do a standard windows or linux build of mupdf, which generates the required files as part of the build process.

-7) Change into the android directory, and edit local.properties into your favourite editor.
+9) Change into the android directory, and edit local.properties into your favourite editor.
 Change the sdk path there as appropriate.
 This should be the only bit of localisation you need to do.

-8) Change into the android directory, and execute (in a Cygwin window on Windows!):
+10) Change into the android directory (note, the android directory, NOT the android/jni directory!), and execute (in a Cygwin window on Windows!):

        ndk-build